llvm/Community.o/content/_index/features/wict.md

   icon = "noun_Meeting_2909311.svg"
 +++

-A group for all women.
+A group for women in compilers and tools.